php-flasher/php-flasher.github.io/docs/adapter/toastr.md

 <p id="method-timeOut"><a href="#method-timeOut" class="anchor"><i class="fa-duotone fa-link"></i> timeOut</a></p>

-The time in milliseconds to keep the toast visible before it is automatically closed.
+The time in milliseconds to keep the toast visible before it is automatically closed. <br />
+Set `timeOut` and `extendedTimeOut` to `0` to make it sticky

+Default: `5000` milliseconds

 ```php
 toastr()->timeOut(int $timeOut, bool $extendedTimeOut = null)